cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 `mkdir $HOME/test-run && cd $HOME/test-run`

 **MetaSanity** requires that genome files be present in a single directory.
 We will create a directory and fill it with the datasets provided for this blog post.
-The following command completes these tasks, assuming that your data is present in `~/MetaSanity/ExampleSet`.
+The following command completes these tasks, assuming that your data is present in `~/DataSet/`.

-`mkdir genomes && cd genomes && cp ~/MetaSanity/ExampleSet/* ./`
+`mkdir genomes && cp ~/DataSet/* genomes/`

-Additionally, each **MetaSanity** pipeline requires a user-created configuration file.
-Default files are available in the MetaSanity program package in the folder `Config/Docker`.
-Each config file is broken up into two sections - a section for required parameters, and a section of optional information.
+If you are using your own genomes/MAGs, copy them into the directory instead of the example set.

 ******